ggayliye/ECE6530_dsp/README.md

 contained in the analog signal.
 - Frequency content is taken to mean the spectral content of a signal when represented as a sum of sinusoids.
-- In this project, the signal reconstruction of a D-to-A converter is presentated from a practical point of view as a generalization of interpolation.
+- In this project, the signal reconstruction of a D-to-A converter is presentated from a practical point of view as a generalization of interpolation. <br>

+*This Project Will Include The Following Two Lab Excersizes:* <br>
+- ExP8: Digital Images: A/D and D/A : Sampling, Aliasing and Reconstruction
+- ExS8: Spectrograms: Harmonic Lines & Chirp Aliasing

 <pre><ins>Future extensions</ins> : This project is about a 3-week-long project.
 As a group members,
 we'll be continuously working on this project posting updates.
 There will be no extentions of this project